 Proposals may include works in progress or completed research results.
 Discovery Sessions provide an excellent opportunity to present your ideas to your peers in a community forum.

 Those presenting as a graduate student through this CFP process will receive a discounted registration rate of $175 for virtual attendance or $300 for onsite attendance.
 All Discovery Sessions will be scheduled as part of our virtual conference (September 20-24, 2021).
 Graduate Student Discovery Session presenters are welcome and encouraged to attend the onsite event, but the presentations will take place during the virtual week in September.
 Submissions must be entered as the session type “Graduate Student Discovery Session” to be eligible for this special registration rate.
 If accepted to present as a Graduate Student Discovery Session presenter, you will receive registration instructions from the conference team.

-- An asynchronous opportunity for virtual presenter to virtual audience using VoiceThread.
+- An asynchronous opportunity for virtual presenter to virtual audience.

 - Allows opportunities for interaction using a presentation style that is conversational, sharing concise but impactful information in an online modality.

-- Interactivity is personalized based on audience members visiting your VoiceThread presentation.
+- Interactivity is personalized based on audience members visiting your asynchronous presentation.
 Allows for deeper connections and more detailed discussions.

 We seek submissions by students currently enrolled in or recently graduated (within one year) from a Graduate (Master or Doctoral) program whose research is relevant to online teaching and learning.
-The proposal submission must follow the guidelines of the OLC Innovate & Velocity 2021 conference sessions.
+The proposal submission must follow the guidelines of the OLC Accelerate 2021 conference sessions.
 Note that each individual is limited to no more than one proposal submission to the Graduate Student Discovery Session type.

 Proposal Review Process

-The following questions, in addition to the OLC Innovate & Velocity 2021 CFP selection criteria, will guide evaluators in the proposal review process.
+The following questions, in addition to the OLC Accelerate 2021 CFP selection criteria, will guide evaluators in the proposal review process.